This example shows how to use Simulink® Real-Time™ as a real-time spectrum analyzer. The example uses the model

 xpcdspspectrum.
 To examine the design and implementation of the key block, 'Spectrum Scope', right-click the block and select 'Mask >> Look Under Mask'.

 The example displays the Fast Fourier Transform (FFT) of the input signal using a buffer of 512 samples.
 The input signal is the sum of two sine waves, one with an amplitude of 0.6 and a frequency of 250 Hz, the other with an amplitude of 0.25 and a frequency of 600 Hz.
 The resulting spectrum is displayed in a scope of type 'Target' on the target computer monitor.

-The example also shows how you can use MATLAB™ language to change the amplitude and frequency of the input sine waves while the application is running.
+The example also shows how you can use MATLAB® language to change the amplitude and frequency of the input sine waves while the application is running.

-To run the example, you must have installed DSP System Toolbox™ on your host computer and booted the target computer with target scopes enabled.
+To run the example, you must have installed DSP System Toolbox™ on your development computer and started the target computer with target scopes enabled.

 if ~strcmp(slrtpingtarget, 'success') error(message('xPCTarget:examples:Connection')); end

 xpcdspspectrum.
 Under the model's configuration parameter Simulink Real-Time option settings, the system target file has been set to slrt.tlc.
 Hence, building the model will create an executable image, xpcdspspectrum.dlm, that can be run on a computer booted with the Simulink Real-Time kernel.

 Build the model and download the image, xpcdspspectrum.dlm, to the target computer.

 set_param('xpcdspspectrum','RTWVerbose','off'); % Configure for a non-Verbose build. rtwbuild('xpcdspspectrum'); % Build and download application.